-Certified Paramedics
+Certified Paramedics/EMTs

-A \$2,500 sign-on bonus has been implemented to encourage and facilitate the recruitment and retention of qualified Paramedics.
+A sign-on bonus has been implemented to encourage and facilitate the recruitment and retention of qualified Paramedics and EMTs.

-Paramedics hired for a full-time bonus-designated position will be eligible for \$1,000 upon their release from their FTO, with the remaining balance of \$1,500 payable upon their one-year employment anniversary, as long as the individual is employed by the Agency and is in good standing.
+Paramedics and EMTs hired for a full-time or part-time bonus-designated position will be eligible for an initial payout upon their release from their FTO, with the remaining balance payable upon their one-year employment anniversary, as long as the individual is employed by the Agency and is in good standing.